RSV: What Parents Need to Know This 2025-2026 Season

 • Cough

-• Wheezing can lead to trouble breathing.
+• Wheezing, which can lead to trouble breathing.
 Signs of breathing difficulty:

 • Fast breathing